Categories

 Freemantown, GA

-AARN has been engaged with the Freemantown Historical Foundation (FHF) and Angela James to coordinate organizing efforts around the preservation and reinvigoration of a community in Rome, Georgia.
+AARN has been engaged with the Freemantown Historical Foundation (FHF) and Angela James, a descendant of Freemantown and president of Shelton Descendants Historical Society to coordinate organizing efforts around the preservation and reinvigoration of a community in Rome, Georgia.
 The city of Rome is the largest metropolitan area in Floyd County, Georgia.
 It is home to dairy farms, agriculture, a bustling downtown corridor, and the largest private college in the United States—Berry College.
 Berry has a history that is contested by the descendants of Freemantown.
 The ancestors of the FHF board members and Angela James had lived on land that is now owned by Berry College.
 There were two communities, Freemantown and Possum-Trot on sections of the land owned by Berry College.The local historical context surrounding the acquisition of thousands of acres of land by the schools founder is largely absent.
 The school has presented a public facing narrative that focuses on the mission of Martha Berry, founder, to educate poor children.
 As a result of initial engagement with the community AARN’s Director of Community Engagement and Strategic Planning (Corey Shaw Jr) and Director of Projects and Public Affairs (Erica Ivins) were invited to attend the Freemantown Family Reunion in Georgia.
 What follows is an account of their attendance.

 Upon driving into Rome, Georgia, it was immediately clear that we were not in a traditional rural community.
 We had seen the rolling hills and mountain peaks that held dairy farms and corn fields.
 The surreal beauty of this place had initially captivated our hearts and minds.
 However, as we made it into the unincorporated community of Mt.
 Berry, the site of Berry College.
 Leading up to this trip we had heard extensively of the sheer vastness of the campus.
 No amount of discussion could have prepared us for the grotesque grandeur of Berry and its facilities.
 Arriving on July 21, 2023—the AARN team participated in the meet and greet at the Fairfield Inn Suites located adjacent to the Rome Tennis Center at Berry College, which claims to be the largest hardcourt tennis facility in the United States.
 Interviews were conducted with two individuals.